trisulnsm/dinodoc/trisuldocs/docs/ug/cg/ssl.md

 TLS Orgs allows for metering of traffic based on the entity specified in the Subject Common Name (a field in the certificate that contains the domain name or organization name) of the X.509 certificate (a digital certificate used to verify the identity of a website or organization).
 This counter group tells you how much of your SSL traffic is Google, Twitter, Dropbox, etc. And this visibiliy would otherwise be difficult to obtain.

-:::note navigation
+:::info navigation

-Select Retro -> Retro Counters -> Choose TLS Orgs from the dropdown list
+:point_right: Select Retro &rarr;Retro Counters &rarr;Choose TLS Orgs from the dropdown list

 :::